The quiet restlessness of people who want more from life

-Doubters and naysayers may label you a fantasist.
+Some may label you a dreamer.
 Maybe even a time waster.

 But the signs are unmistakable.

-Deep down you know you’re destined for something bigger in life.
-You just haven’t gotten there… yet!
+Deep down, you sense there’s something bigger waiting.
+You just haven’t gotten there yet.

-So put aside that self-doubt and ignore the critics.
-Here are 10 signs that prove you were right to believe in yourself all along.
+Here are 10 signs that suggest you were right to keep believing.

 To you, “good enough” simply doesn’t cut it.
 You aspire to do great things and take steps to turn those dreams into reality.